juanbarbecho/OCIP/data/README.md

 ```
 AllRoles_clean.csv                          <- RAW, root of everything below.
   |                                            Not produced by any notebook in this repo —
   |                                            currently MISSING from this checkout.
-Every
+IMPORTANT:
+  |                                            can be found on InPlace Query: *recall name* made by JA Every
   |                                            notebook below depends on it, directly or
   |                                            through a derived file.
 Re-locate/re-export
   |                                            this before running the pipeline fresh.